Skip to content

 ADHD support · Suburb directory

-Paediatric OT for ADHD in Across SA
+7 Listed Paediatric Occupational Therapy Clinics for ADHD in SA (2026)

 OTWaitlist provides general information about NDIS-aligned paediatric occupational therapy clinics.
 We're not a clinic and don't provide medical advice.
 Always speak directly with a qualified OT or GP about your child's specific needs.